Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

     alt="Cheetah"/>
 ```

-In the example above the image will have the same screen size on all devices, however a browser will pick the one closest to
+In the example above the image will have the same screen size on all devices, however a browser will pick the one that match user's screen DPI.
-the screen's DPI.

 But what if we need an image to have different size on different screens.
-Let's say 200px on mobile and 400px on the desktop.
+Let's say full width on mobile and 400px on the desktop.
 In that case we would need to go with width descriptor in `srcset` attribute:

 ```html